How to Plastic-free your Safari. 6 simple & practical insights

 The problem with packages water is the waste created after the water is used – and the plastic water bottles now have to become waste.
 On a safari, when such plastic ends up in the park, it spoils the environment and all the animals and plants that live in it.
 Plastic bottle caps can even choke some animals that think of them as edible.

 In a situation where you are unable to get clean boiled water from the lodge, buying a bigger bottle of packaged water will still be a more conscious decision.
-You can refill several times from the bigger bottle.
+You can refill several times from the bigger bottle – and it is easier to keep track of it for proper disposal.

 When going on a trip, there are smaller packages that you want to carry separately like toiletries and underclothing.
 I would advise you to use small toiletry bags or non-plastic bags to pack such material rather than wrapping them in plastic bags.